 Key Insight: Industry-specific directories often have higher domain authority in their niche than general directories.
 A citation from Avvo carries more weight for a lawyer’s local SEO than a citation from a generic business directory, even if the generic directory has higher overall traffic.

 Don’t forget about Web Directory, a curated web directory that focuses on quality over quantity.
-Unlike automated directories that accept any submission, curated directories like this one manually review listings, which means being included signals quality to both search engines and potential customers.
+Unlike automated directories that accept any submission, curated directories like this one manually review listings, so being included signals quality to both search engines and potential customers.

-For retail businesses, Google Business Profile remains vital, but also consider industry marketplaces like Etsy (for handmade goods), Not On The High Street, or Folksy.
-These platforms function as both marketplaces and citation sources.
+For retail businesses, Google Business Profile is still vital, but also consider industry marketplaces like Etsy (for handmade goods), Not On The High Street, or Folksy.
+These platforms work as both marketplaces and citation sources.

-So, what’s next?
+So what’s next?
 Create a spreadsheet listing the top 10 industry-specific directories for your business.
-Research each one’s domain authority, monthly traffic, and whether they’re actually used by your target customers.
+Research each one’s domain authority, monthly traffic, and whether your target customers actually use them.
 Prioritise the top 5 and get your listings perfect on those platforms before moving to the next tier.

 Myth Busting: “You need to be on every directory possible.”
 Actually, being on 500 low-quality directories can hurt more than help.
 Search engines may view mass directory submissions as spam.
 Focus on 30-50 high-quality, relevant directories instead.
 Quality beats quantity every time in the citation game.

 Niche directories also tend to have more engaged users.
-Someone browsing Checkatrade is actively looking for a tradesperson—they’re ready to buy.
+Someone browsing Checkatrade is actively looking for a tradesperson, so they’re ready to buy.
 Someone stumbling across your listing on a random directory?
 Probably not.
 Target your efforts where your customers actually are.

-Here’s a practical approach: allocate 70% of your citation-building effort to the top 20 directories (Google Business Profile, major aggregators, top industry directories), 20% to secondary industry directories, and 10% to local community directories and chambers of commerce.
-This distribution maximises impact during maintaining performance.
+Here’s a practical approach: put 70% of your citation-building effort into the top 20 directories (Google Business Profile, major aggregators, top industry directories), 20% into secondary industry directories, and 10% into local community directories and chambers of commerce.
+This split gets you the most impact while keeping performance steady.

 Now that you understand the fundamentals and know which platforms matter, let’s talk strategy.
 A haphazard approach to citations wastes time and delivers mediocre results.
-A systematic strategy?
-That’s what separates businesses that dominate local search from those that languish on page three.
+A systematic strategy is what separates businesses that dominate local search from those stuck on page three.

 Before building new citations, you need to know what you’ve already got.
 A citation audit reveals existing listings, identifies inconsistencies, and highlights opportunities.
 Think of it as taking inventory before restocking your shop.

 Start by Googling your business name in quotes along with your city.
 This search reveals most of your existing citations.
 Note every listing, the information displayed, and whether it’s accurate.
-This manual process is tedious but enlightening—you’ll discover citations you forgot about and errors you didn’t know existed.
+This manual process is tedious but useful.
+You’ll discover citations you forgot about and errors you didn’t know existed.

-Tools make this process faster.
+Tools make this faster.
 Moz Local, BrightLocal, and Whitespark offer citation audit tools that scan hundreds of directories automatically.
 They cost money but save hours.
-A comprehensive audit through BrightLocal costs around £50-100 depending on your location and typically uncovers 80-90% of your existing citations.
+A comprehensive audit through BrightLocal costs around GBP 50-100 depending on your location and usually uncovers 80-90% of your existing citations.

 You know what surprises most business owners?
 How many incorrect citations they already have.
-Previous addresses, old phone numbers, outdated business names—these zombie citations haunt your local SEO.
-The audit reveals them so you can fix or remove them.
+Previous addresses, old phone numbers, outdated business names: these zombie citations haunt your local SEO.
+The audit surfaces them so you can fix or remove them.

 Create a tiered list.
 Tier 1 includes the 10-15 citations that absolutely must be perfect: Google Business Profile, Apple Maps, Bing Places, Facebook, and your top industry directories.
 Tier 2 includes 20-30 secondary directories that matter but aren’t vital.
-Tier 3 is everything else—nice to have but not priorities.
+Tier 3 is everything else, nice to have but not a priority.

 Focus your energy on Tier 1.
 Get those citations perfect, complete, and consistent.
 Monitor them monthly.
 Only after Tier 1 is solid should you move to Tier 2.
-Most businesses never need to worry about Tier 3—the ROI just isn’t there.
+Most businesses never need to worry about Tier 3.
+The return just isn’t there.

 Quick Tip: Use a spreadsheet to track your citations.
 Columns should include: Directory Name, URL, Login Credentials, Submission Date, Status, and Last Updated.
 This simple tracker prevents duplicate work and makes it easy to update information when it changes.

 Timing matters too.
 Don’t rush through 50 citations in a weekend.
 Search engines can flag rapid citation building as suspicious.
-Aim for 5-10 new citations per week.
-This pace looks natural and gives you time to ensure each listing is perfect.
+Aim for 5 to 10 new citations per week.
+This pace looks natural and gives you time to make each listing right.

 Citations aren’t a “set it and forget it” task.
-Businesses evolve—you might move locations, change phone numbers, update hours, or rebrand.
+Businesses change.
+You might move locations, change phone numbers, update hours, or rebrand.
 When your business information changes, every citation needs updating.
-Let me explain why this matters more than you might think.
+This matters more than you might think.

 Inconsistent information across citations confuses search engines and customers.
 If Google sees different addresses on different platforms, it doesn’t know which is correct.
-This uncertainty can tank your local rankings.
+That uncertainty can tank your local rankings.
 Customers calling an old phone number or driving to a previous location?
-That’s lost business and damaged reputation.
+That’s lost business and a damaged reputation.

 Create a citation update protocol.
 When business information changes, update your Google Business Profile first.
 Then update your website.
 Then work through your Tier 1 citations, then Tier 2.
-This systematic approach ensures nothing falls through the cracks.
+This systematic approach makes sure nothing falls through the cracks.

-Some directories make updates easy—you log in, change the information, done.
+Some directories make updates easy: you log in, change the information, done.
 Others require re-verification or manual review, which can take weeks.
-Plan because of this.
+Plan for that.
 If you’re moving locations, start updating citations a month in advance so everything’s correct by moving day.

 How do you know if your citation strategy is working?
 You measure it.
-Track metrics like citation count, citation accuracy, local search rankings, and traffic from directory listings.
+Track citation count, citation accuracy, local search rankings, and traffic from directory listings.

-Citation count is the simplest metric—how many citations do you have?
-But remember, quality matters more than quantity.
+Citation count is the simplest metric: how many citations do you have?
+But quality matters more than quantity.
 A hundred accurate citations on authoritative sites beat 500 citations on rubbish directories.

 Citation accuracy measures what percentage of your citations display correct information.
-Aim for 95%+ accuracy.
-Anything lower suggests you’ve got work to do cleaning up inconsistencies.
+Aim for 95% or more.
+Anything lower means you’ve got work to do cleaning up inconsistencies.

 | Metric | How to Track | Target |